spherical-sound-society/OPERA_ROTAS/README.md

 User manual, schematics and interactive BOM (IBOM) available.

-Download the .rar file extract and open in your browser.
+To see the BOM, click on ibom0.85.rar, then click in Download(button at the right) to donwload the .rar file.
+Extract it and open in your browser.

 You can get PCBs, kits and fully assembled units here: https://www.tindie.com/stores/jc2046/